 If you want your guitar to sustain for days, this is the one!
-Only bested by something like a sustainiac pickup.
-Well you get the point 😉
+It’s only bested by something like a sustainiac pickup.
+Well, you get the point 😉

-Taylor has always been known for that top-tier electronics.
-The Academy 12e follows suit, with Taylor’s Expression System 2 piezo pickup and preamp, and an onboard tuner.
+Taylor has always been known for its top-tier electronics.
+The Academy 12e follows suit, with Taylor’s Expression System 2 piezo pickup, preamp, and an onboard tuner.
 You don’t get the 3-band EQ, however, and Taylor provides a single tone for sound shaping instead.

 Taylor promotes this as a learner guitar, but in my opinion, the Academy 12e is a solid all-round intermediate guitar.

 - Fatigue-reducing armrest is a blessing to have

 - Incredibly well-built

 - Super low-action, which is ideal for delicate playing and percussive techniques

 4. Most Value for Money – Taylor 114e

 If you really liked the 214ce and absolutely wanted to buy one only to be held back by your budget, get its cheaper cousin instead- the Taylor 114E!